 - MLB, college, and select international baseball

 - Soccer (MLS, USL, international)

-Bettors were prohibited from placing wagers on teams within the state until 2001, when that law was changed.
-In addition to being able to bet on the NHL’s Golden Knights and university teams (University of Nevada and UNLV), patrons will have the opportunity to wager on the NFL’s Raiders, who are expected to relocate to Las Vegas in time for the 2020 season.
+Bettors were prohibited from placing wagers on teams within the state until 2001 when that law was changed.
+In addition to betting on the NHL’s Golden Knights and university teams (University of Nevada and UNLV), patrons will have the opportunity to wager on the NFL’s Raiders, who kicked off their first season in “Sin City” in 2020.